-After an 80min coach journey we arrived at village accreditation where we were quickly supplied with our accreditations and we were housed in a multi-story apartment block, majority of the shooting team were together on the first floor.
-The rooming was on a twin share basis.
-Each room was adequate with mainly two bathrooms between three bedrooms.
+After a 80min coach journey we arrived at village accreditation where we were quickly supplied with our accreditations and we were housed in a multi-story apartment block, majority of the shooting team were together on the first floor.
+The rooming was on a twin share basis each room was adequate with mainly two bathrooms between three bedrooms.
 The Wales Team Headquarters were based in town houses on other side of road from the apartment block.

-Meals supplied to athletes were on a 24 hour basis and were of excellent quality and varied from day to day.
+Meal supplied to athletes were on a 24hour basis and were of excellent quality and varied from day to day.